-All grass forms a layer of dead plant material, known as thatch, between the grass blades and the soil.
-When grass thatch gets too thick it prevents water and nutrients from reaching the grass roots, and provides humid moist conditions for fungal lawn diseases to take a hold.
+All grass forms a layer of dead plant material, commonly known as thatch.
+When thatch gets too thick it prevents water and nutrients from reaching the grass roots, and provides humid moist conditions for fungal lawn diseases to take a hold.

 Scarification can be used to help remove heavy grass thatch from the lawn.
 When the grass thatch is so thick that scarification is required, the grass roots are clearly not penetrating into the soil.
 Therefore the lawn should always be aerated following scarification to facilitate root penetration.